supermemo-wiki/SuperMemoAssistant.Wiki/docs/plugins-PDF.md

 There are multiple ways to extract images in PDF.

-Simplest way is by [holding left click](https://raw.githubusercontent.com/supermemo/SuperMemoAssistant.Documentation/master/resources/SuperMemoAssistant.Plugins.PDF/image-drag2/image-drag2.gif") and **ALT+X** after image is selected.
+Simplest way is by holding left click and **ALT+X** after image is selected.
+[See illustration](https://raw.githubusercontent.com/supermemo/SuperMemoAssistant.Documentation/master/resources/SuperMemoAssistant.Plugins.PDF/images-dragillustration/images-dragillustration.gif").

-Another way is to [left click the image](https://raw.githubusercontent.com/supermemo/SuperMemoAssistant.Documentation/master/resources/SuperMemoAssistant.Plugins.PDF/image-click3/image-click3.gif") and **ALT+X** after image is selected.
+Another way is to left click the image and **ALT+X** after image is selected.
+[See illustration](https://raw.githubusercontent.com/supermemo/SuperMemoAssistant.Documentation/master/resources/SuperMemoAssistant.Plugins.PDF/images-clickillustration/images-clickillustration.gif").

 ### Force selection